MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-requests-approve-apps.md

 You can view the user requests at the following UIs:

-* To get a quick view of up to three most requested apps, see the notification in the [Teams admin center dashboard](https://admin.teams.microsoft.com/dashboard).
+* To quickly see a list of up to three most requested apps, see the notification in the [Teams admin center dashboard](https://admin.teams.microsoft.com/dashboard).

    :::image type="content" source="media/tac-dashboard-user-requests.png" alt-text="Screenshot showing the user request review option on the admin center dashboard." lightbox="media/tac-dashboard-user-requests-large.png":::